OSHA 10 Certification 2026: Cost, Online Course & Card

 For new tradespeople, absolutely.

 It’s often your first required credential.
-It shows you're serious about safety, helps you get hired faster, and could even lower your employer’s insurance costs.
-And at under $100, it's one of the cheapest, most effective certifications you can get.
+It shows you’re serious about safety, can help you look job ready to employers, and could even lower your employer’s insurance costs.
+Hiring timelines vary by location and job market.
+And at under $100, it’s one of the cheapest, most effective certifications you can get.

 According to OSHA, the outreach program has helped over 20 million workers improve safety awareness since it launched in the 1990s.